jakels/uni-comp1012/README.md

 # uni-comp1012
-Repository for work done in module COMP1012
+Repository for work done in module Introduction to Programming (COMP1012)